What is an Alcohol Intervention?

 Having a loved one with an addiction to any substance can be scary, frustrating and leave you feeling hopeless.
-It does not have to stay that way, however.
-There can be ways that with the help of an addiction intervention strategy, that you can help motivate the addict with the substance use disorder to seek help and treatment.
+However, it does not have to stay that way.
+We can assist you with a professional alcohol intervention to help your family in their struggle with addiction.

 Now motivate is the key to an addiction intervention.
-Having a addict with a substance use disorder motivated with their treatment will increase the chances of success and sobriety at the end of the treatment.
+Having an addict with a substance use disorder motivated with their treatment will increase the chances of success and sobriety at the end of the treatment.
 The addict has to want to do it and have a reason to get healthy.
-One of the goals of an intervention is to help motivate them and not about forcing or bullying them into treatment.
+One of the goals of an alcohol intervention is to help motivate your loved one and not about forcing or bullying them into treatment.
 Pushing someone into treatment is not as helpful as inspiring them.

 How addiction intervention works